Kate Hudson: Other ventures

 In 2013, Hudson, in a partnership with online fashion retailer TechStyle Fashion Group, launched her own line of workout clothes and active wear, Fabletics, which currently operates 25 stores in the United States.
 The venture became her focus, and in a 2018 interview, Hudson remarked: "I work more on Fabletics now than I do on movies."

 In 2016, Hudson released her first book, Pretty Happy: Healthy Ways to Love Your Body.
 In 2017, she released her second book, Pretty Fun: Creating and Celebrating a Lifetime of Tradition.

-In August 2018, Hudson and New York & Company announced their partnership, a multi-year deal to represent the ambassador for the company’s US$200 million Soho Jeans collection, and to develop her own fashion line.
+In August 2018, Hudson and New York & Company announced their partnership, a multi-year deal to represent the ambassador for the company's US$200-million Soho Jeans collection, and to develop her own fashion line.
 In 2018, Hudson collaborated with her mother Goldie to create a capsule collection, with 50 percent of net proceeds will benefit MindUP, a program within the Goldie Hawn Foundation.

 In November 2019, Hudson launched King St. Vodka, a vodka from California.
-A podcast, Sibling Revelry, by Kate and her brother Oliver, resulted in "playfully bickering" while promoting it on The Late Show With Stephen Colbert in 2022.
+A podcast, Sibling Revelry, by Kate and her brother Oliver, resulted in "playfully bickering" while promoting it on The Late Show with Stephen Colbert in 2022.

 Personal life

+Hudson's only marriage has been to Chris Robinson, lead singer for the Black Crowes.
+They married on December 31, 2000, in Aspen, Colorado.
+Their son was born in January 2004.
+The couple announced their separation in August 2006; Robinson filed for divorce that November, citing irreconcilable differences.
+The divorce was finalized on October 22, 2007.

+Before her marriage, Hudson dated actor Matt LeBlanc for at least one year beginning in 1995.

+In 2010, Hudson began dating Muse lead vocalist and guitarist Matt Bellamy.
+They became engaged in April 2011, three months before the birth of their son.
+They broke up in 2014.
+They remain on good terms.

+In December 2016, Hudson began dating Danny Fujikawa, a musician, actor, and co-owner of a record company.
+They met through her best friends, Sara and Erin Foster, who are his stepsisters.
+Their daughter was born in October 2018.
+They announced their engagement in September 2021.

+While attending different high schools, Hudson has been friends with American musician, Adam Levine, since they were teenagers.

-In early 2006, Hudson sued the British version of the National Enquirer after it reported she had an eating disorder, describing her as "painfully thin".
+Hudson sued the British version of National Enquirer in 2006 after it reported she had an eating disorder, describing her as "painfully thin".
 Hudson said the tabloid's statements were "a blatant lie" and she was concerned about the impact the false report could have on impressionable young women.
 The newspaper apologized and compensated her.

-Hudson says that she does not enjoy seeing herself on screen, saying, "I get cold and I shake and I sweat" when watching her performances for the first time.
+Hudson follows the Hindu meditation exercise, Yoga.
 In 2016, Hudson said: "Meditation has been the most helpful and life-changing thing for me.
 You can feel the difference when you meditate on a regular basis.
 At least I can...
-I started practicing transcendental meditation a year and a half ago so I meditate 20 minutes in the morning and I try to do another 20 minutes in the afternoon."
+I started practicing Transcendental Meditation a year and a half ago so I meditate 20 minutes in the morning and I try to do another 20 minutes in the afternoon."